lenafaure/weather-forecast-app/README.md

 # weather-forecast-app

-Weather Forecast app with Weather Underground API
+Weather Forecast app with Weather Underground API: search for Weather Forecast in real-time